LeoIta/Angular/src/documentation/routing.md

 - `relative path` like e.g `'contacts'` or `'./contacts'` you'll be redirected to `http://localhost:4200/about/contacts`
-- `absolute path` like e.g. `'/contacts'` you'll be redirected to `http://localhost:4200/contacts` In this case there is a lot of difference, as we have:
+- `absolute path` like e.g. `'/contacts'` you'll be redirected to `http://localhost:4200/contacts` In this case there is a lot of difference, as you have:
 - `relative path` append the path to the current path `'http://localhost:4200/about'` + `'/contacts'` => `http://localhost:4200/about/contacts`
 - `absolute path` append the path to the root path `'http://localhost:4200'` + `'/contacts'` => `http://localhost:4200/contacts`